-He is an avid sports fan of the St. Louis Cardinals, St. Louis Blues, St. Louis Rams, Missouri Tigers (football), and the Illinois Fighting Illini (basketball).
+He is an avid sports fan of the St. Louis Cardinals, St. Louis Blues, Missouri Tigers (football), and the Illinois Fighting Illini (basketball).
 In his spare time, he enjoys hiking, bike riding, and working in the yard or around his house.
 He and his wife Krystle married in 2007 and have a pet dog, Daisy.
 They are both active members of Harvester Christian Church were they lead a small bible study group.
 Todd is also a member of the Missouri Funeral Director Association and the National Funeral Director Association.

 She currently resides in O’Fallon, Missouri with her daughter, Alexis.
 They are members of Faith Church in Sunset Hills and Earth City.
 Valerie enjoys spending her spare time with family, going to the movies, exercising, and relaxing inside on a rainy day.

 Valerie is inspired to give more that 100% to every family she serves, and to be there for them during the most difficult time of their life.
 Honoring the lives of families loved ones drives Valerie to go above and beyond each day.

 She currently resides in Foristell, Missouri with her husband, five children, two dogs, and a cat.
 Amy enjoys going to Church, watching her children play sports, and spending time with friends and family.
 She is a member of Element Church and a member of the O’Fallon Chamber.